linusmossberg/monte-carlo-ray-tracer/README.md

 The **sqrtspp** (Square-Rooted Samples Per Pixel) property defines the square-rooted number of ray paths that should be sampled from each pixel in the camera.

 The **savename** property defines the name of the resulting saved image file.
-Images are saved in Truevision TGA format with the *.tga* extension.
+Images are saved in TGA format.

 ### Materials Object